sindhurteja/Game_2048_on_EKS/README.md

-# Game_2048: Application deployed on AWS EKS
+# Game_2048: Application deployed on AWS EKS using AWS Fargate
 This is a demo/POC to deploy a 2048 game application on AWS EKS with AWS Fargate and expose to public using Ingress and ALB